Chad’s blog 2 – Resumes & cover letters

 The perception from an employer is that if your resume is sloppy or carelessly put together then that is how your work performance is going to be.
 The golden rule here is to get someone else to proofread your resume before you apply.
 A fresh pair of eyes always helps to find errors that you may not have seen yourself.
 Never be afraid to do this.

 There is no right or wrong way to set out a resume as long as it is formatted correctly and is easy to read.
 However, you should ensure that dates of your past employment and education are as accurate as possible.
 Your employment history should always list your most recent employment first.
-You must ensure all your contact details are updated and correct.
+Ensure all your contact details are updated and correct.
 If an employer cannot contact you then you will miss out.

 A cover letter is also important as it summarises what your experience is and, most importantly, why you think you are the best candidate for the job.
 Cover letters should always be tailored to the job you are applying for; the text shouldn’t refer to just any job in general.
 Many people state in their cover letter that they are applying for the position advertised.
 This is a “lazy” cover letter as it could be used for any job and again gives the perception to an employer that you are looking to get any job you can.